UK Shopping Mall Giant Intu Says Facing Collapse - UrduPoint

 UK Shopping Mall Giant Intu Says Facing Collapse

-British shopping centre giant Intu, whose properties have been ravaged by the coronavirus lockdown, warned on Friday that it was likely to collapse after talks failed to restructure its finances
+British shopping centre giant Intu, already hit hard before the coronavirus lockdown, warned Friday that it was on the brink of collapse after talks failed to restructure its finances

-Intu, which owns giant shopping malls including MetroCentre and the Trafford Centre in northern England and Lakeside in the southeast, had been seeking to progress talks with creditors ahead of a midnight deadline.
+The debt-laden firm, which owns 17 giant shopping malls including MetroCentre and the Trafford Centre in northern England and Lakeside in the southeast, was seeking to progress talks with creditors before a midnight deadline.

+Intu employs around 2,500 staff but another 100,000 people work at shops and restaurants inside its facilities, while another 30,000 are involved on the supply side.

-Shopping centres were forced to close for three months after the government imposed a nationwide lockdown on March 23 in a bid to halt the COVID-19 outbreak.
-Restrictions began to be eased this month.
+Shopping centres in Britain were forced to mostly close for almost three months after the government imposed a nationwide lockdown on March 23 in a bid to halt the COVID-19 outbreak -- further hurting Intu which has been in trouble for some time as people increasingly shop online.

+Lockdown restrictions began to be ease this month but it would appear too late to save Intu.

 In a statement on Friday, Intu announced that "insufficient alignment and agreement has been achieved" with its creditors.